Test Methodology & Science

 • The WAIS-IV was standardised on 2,200 adults aged 16–90 with stratified demographic matching across the US population.

-• Norms decay over time due to the Flynn Effect — raw scores rise each generation.
-Tests more than 10–15 years old can overestimate IQ by several points.
+• The Flynn Effect means raw scores rise by roughly 3 points per decade.
+Tests more than 10–15 years old can overestimate IQ by several points without renorming.

 • Many online tests do not publish their norming methodology, making it impossible to independently verify how scores are calibrated.